Regional Progress / Regional Cooperation

 About the Development District

 The FTDD works closely with economic development professionals across the region in addition to the Tennessee Department of Economic and Community Development, the Economic Development Agency, USDA Rural Development, and the Appalachian Regional Commission.
-At the local level, the District is engaged in work with Appalachian Sustainable Development, Appalachian RC&D Council, Northeast Tennessee Tourism Association, Northeast Tennessee Workforce Board, and the Tennessee Valley Corridor.
+At the local level, the District is engaged in work with local economic development organizations such as NETWORKS Sullivan Partnership, Greeene County Partnership, and Washington County Economic Development Council.
+We also work closely with regional partners like Northeast Tennessee Tourism Association, Northeast Tennessee Workforce Board, and the Tennessee Valley Corridor.